SCP002/m3u_gen_acestream/README.md

   # Use empty string to exclude results with unset language.
   # Example:
   # languagesBlacklist:
-  # - "remove channels with language A"
+  # - 'remove channels with language A'
-  # - "remove channels with language B"
+  # - 'remove channels with language B'
   languagesBlacklist: []
   #
   # Only keep channels which country equals to any of these.